Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Phyllis was 53 when she discovered an interest in caves.
 She was gifted a ticket to a wild cave tour at Carlsbad Caverns.
 Her kids had left the nest, and she was eager to try something new.
 The sport and sensation of exploring underground wilderness appealed to her and she jumped into this new caving hobby with passionate enthusiasm.
 It didn’t hurt that her home is in New Mexico where there is a concentration of hundreds of huge and highly decorated limestone caverns embedded in the rugged Guadalupe Mountains.
 Hundreds of thousands of years in the making across mind-spinning geologic chapters, the caves of this region are renowned for their incredible calcite formations, which challenge our best understanding of how rock can take shape.

 These caves have seen a lot of visitors crawl through them over the past 100 years.
-Most cavers come with good intentions of minimizing their impact through leave no trace practices.
+Most cavers come with good intentions of minimizing their environmental impact through proper practices.
 Unfortunately, a handful of people have been less well-intentioned, and very destructive.
 The combined human traffic has left a heavy impression on these caves: Mud from feet, hands and clothing cover cave walls, broken stalactites and stalagmites lay scattered on the ground, and delicate calcite formations have been crushed under passing feet and bodies.
 Phyllis has more than good intentions, she's actively working to repair the damage.

 She hoists up a harness around her waist and checks the double-backed straps and carabiner locks.
 To access an area of restoration work, we need to rappel down a 90 foot pit.
 We will also have to ascend our way up and out of it on the same rope.
 It’s an intimidating prospect for us middle-aged, reasonably-fit guys, but with full confidence and a bright smile Phyllis weaves the rope through her rappel rack and lowers herself confidently into the black abyss.